 Buying a property can be exciting and daunting at the same time.
-You have finally found what you think is the right home but are unsure what to do next.
-Now, it’s time for Property Market Research to find out if it will be a good buy.
+You have finally found what you think is the right home but are not sure what to do next.
+Now, it’s time for Property Market Research to find out if it’s going to be a good buy.

 Most people will tell you that property is all about location, location, location.
 But in reality, it is way more complex than that.
 So I have put together my own step-by-step process for preparing, researching and negotiating a home in Brisbane.

 Most importantly, we’ll answer the question: How much should you pay for a property?